simpleinjector/Documentation/source/aspnetintegration.rst

 **Working around a bug in Identity Framework.**

-The previous registrations would normally be enough, but unfortunately, due to a `bug <https://github.com/aspnet/Identity/issues/674>`_ in the beta's of Identity Framework, Simple Injector's verification will fail when checking the cross-wired `SignInManager<T>`.
-The `SignInManager<T>`'s constructor incorrectly throws an exception when there's no `HttpContext` available, which is obviously the case when the `SignInManger<T>` is created during application start-up.
-This bug will be fixed in 3.0.0-rc2 of Identity framework, but in the meantime, we will have to register our own custom `IHttpContextAccessor` to hack around this bug:
+The previous registrations would normally be enough but due to a `bug <https://github.com/aspnet/Identity/issues/674>`_ in the beta's of Identity Framework, Simple Injector's verification will fail when checking the cross-wired `SignInManager<T>` because the `SignInManager<T>`'s constructor incorrectly throws an exception when there's no `HttpContext` available (which is obviously the case when the `SignInManger<T>` is created during application start-up).
+This bug should be fixed in 3.0.0-rc2 of Identity framework, but in the meantime we need to register a custom `IHttpContextAccessor` to work around the issue:

 .. code-block:: c#